What's the relationship between hypoxic-ischemic encephalopathy (HIE) and cerebral palsy?

 Oxygen is necessary to sustain critical cells within the body, most notably brain cells.
 When the brain does not receive proper oxygen, a cycle of injury starts to occur in the brain and cell death begins.
 This damage to brain tissue—HIE—can result in mental and physical disabilities in the child, including cerebral palsy.
 The extent of the damage depends on the length of time that the baby was deprived of oxygen, the severity of the oxygen deprivation, and the condition of the baby prior to the oxygen-depriving event.
 Generally speaking, the longer a baby goes without oxygen or with decreased oxygen, the more severe and permanent the injury will be.

-HIE can be caused by many different events, conditions, and medical errors, as detailed here.
+HIE can be caused by many different events, conditions, and medical errors.
 It can also cause a host of physical and cognitive impairments, such as developmental delays, learning disabilities, and seizures.

 Cerebral palsy is motor dysfunction caused by brain damage; HIE is a form of brain damage that can kill the neurons that transfer motor signals